ScottBClary/uzumaki_project_atelier/README.md

 Containerize using docker.
 Add environment variable instructions to readme.

 # How it works--
 Currently uses sample product info included in repository.
 In order to deploy, create a product API to request the product info from.
-DB is SQL.
 Tested and works fully deployed on EC2.

 ![image](https://user-images.githubusercontent.com/14322119/187733546-dd26857f-873b-4ac5-80fc-33235bfba239.png)